 The two predominant international display specifications in maritime navigation, S-52 and S-4, each have advantages.
-S-52 is automatic and repeatable, while INT1 symbology as specified in S-4 maximizes readability.
+S-52 is automatic and repeatable, while S-4 (also called INT1 symbology) maximizes readability.

 The greatest advantage of S-52 is that it is data-driven, entirely determined by ENC encoding.
 Thus, its use ensures a consistent visualization, irrespective of the agency producing the data.
-INT1 symbology is not machine-readable and consequently cannot be directly applied to portray a data source.
+S-4 is not machine-readable and consequently cannot be directly applied to portray a data source.

 A weakness of an S-52 driven display is that it lacks many basic cartographic conventions that minimize clutter and otherwise make a chart easier to read.
 Some of these issues are outlined in NCWG3-08.8A.
-Nautical cartographers using INT1 symbology have perfected the craft of generating navigational products that maximize readability.
+Nautical cartographers using S-4 symbology have perfected the craft of generating navigational products that maximize readability.
 Some aspects of paper chart compilation should be considered for enhancing the S-52 based experience for ENC users (ECDIS or in other systems), which could include the need for additional "cartographic attributions" in S-100 based product specifications (the S-101 ENC Product Specification and others) or the development of requirements for more "cartographically intelligent" software.

-A move to harmonize the INT1 symbology of S-4 and S-52 symbology in S-100 could produce a machine-readable portrayal solution that would also be more human-readable.
+A move to harmonize the S-4 and S-52 symbology in S-100 could produce a machine-readable portrayal solution that would also be more human-readable.
 Some of the benefits include: